TuyaAPI/cloud/README.md

 At the moment, only the [mobile/app API](https://docs.tuya.com/en/cloudapi/appAPI/index.html) is supported as it covers the vast majority of use cases.

 There are two modes of operation:
-- the `old` API - described in the docs, using MD5 as a sign mechanism
+- the 'old' API - described in the docs, using MD5 as a sign mechanism
-- the `new` API - reverse-engineered from TuyaSmart android App, using HMAC-SHA256 as a sign mechanism
+- the 'new' API - reverse-engineered from the TuyaSmart Android app, using HMAC-SHA256 as a sign mechanism

-If You can, use the `old` API, unfortunately for some clientId's it's not possible anymore (eg. clientId used by TuyaSmart app).
-To use the the new API You need to specify `apiEtVersion` in constructor (currently `'0.0.1'`).
+If you can, use the old API.
+Unfortunately, for some `clientId/key`'s you must use the new API (eg. clientId used by TuyaSmart app).
+To use the the new API, specify `apiEtVersion` as an option in constructor (currently `'0.0.1'`).

-Step-by-step instructions for acquiring keys for old API can be found [here](https://tuyaapi.github.io/cloud/apikeys/).
+Step-by-step instructions for acquiring keys to use with the old API can be found [here](https://tuyaapi.github.io/cloud/apikeys/).

-Obtaining keys for new API (additional `secret2` and `certSign`) involves disassembling obtained APK file (either official app or generated "demo" app from iot.tuya.com).
+Obtaining keys for new API (additional parameters `secret2` and `certSign` are required) involves disassembling obtained an APK file (either official app or generated "demo" app from iot.tuya.com).
 For details see [tuya-sign-hacking repo](https://github.com/nalajcie/tuya-sign-hacking).

 ## Installation
 `npm i @tuyapi/cloud`

 ## Usage
-old API:
+old API (register/login and create token):
 ```javascript
 const Cloud = require('@tuyapi/cloud');